rancher/docs/content/rancher/v2.x/en/installation/air-gap/populate-private-registry/_index.md

 ### D. Populate the private registry

-Move the images in the `rancher-images.tar.gz` to your private registry using the scripts to load the images.
-The `rancher-images.txt`, `rancher-windows-images.txt` is expected to be on the workstation in the same directory that you are running the `rancher-load-images.sh` script.
+Move the images in the `rancher-images.tar.gz` to your private registry using the `rancher-load-images.sh script` to load the images.
+The `rancher-images.txt` / `rancher-windows-images.txt` image list is expected to be on the workstation in the same directory that you are running the `rancher-load-images.sh` script.

 1. Log into your private registry if required: